The Federal Budget

 • Asked whether they favor “increasing the tax rate on Americans earning more than $250,000,” 77% were in favor, including 88% of Democrats and 61% of Republicans.
 (2017, PRRI)

-• Asked whether “tax rates on household income over $250,000,” should be raised, kept the same or lowered, 58% said they should be raised (up from 43% in 2017), including 71% of Democrats, but just 44% of Republicans (Republicans kept the same 31%, lowered 21%).
+• In 2017, asked whether “tax rates on household income over $250,000,” should be raised, kept the same or lowered, 58% said they should be raised (up from 43% in 2017), including 71% of Democrats, but just 44% of Republicans (Republicans kept the same 31%, lowered 21%).
 (September 2019, Pew)

-When asked whether they favor increasing tax rates on families earning over $250,000 support has been lower.
+When asked whether they favor increasing tax rates on families earning over $250,000 support has been substantially lower.

 • Asked whether they favor, “increasing tax rates only on families earning over 250,000 dollars a year,” 44% were in favor while 48% opposed.
 Among Democrats, 56% were in favor.
 Among Republicans only 32% were in favor (59% opposed).
 (January 2019, Fox News)